 - Web Agents - the agent.conf file located in the /path/to/web_agents/agent_version/instances/Agent_nnn/config directory.

 Java Agents 5.8 and later - the AgentConfiguration.properties file located in the /path/to/java_agents/agent_type/agent_instance/ directory

 - Java Agents (pre-5.8) - the OpenSSOAgentConfiguration.properties file located in the /path/to/java_agents/agent_type/agent_instance/ directory.

 Java Agents 5.8 and later - there are two files: the bootstrap file (AgentBootstrap.properties located in the /config directory where the agent is installed) and the properties file (AgentConfiguration.properties located in the /path/to/java_agents/agent_type/agent_instance/ directory).
-See User Guide › Java Agent Properties for further information about these files.
+See Properties Reference for further information.